Rhinoplasty is surgery to repair or reshape the nose.

 - Bleeding, infection, or bruising

-In rare cases, a second procedure is needed to fix a minor deformity.
+In rare cases, a revision procedure is needed to fix a minor deformity.

 After the Procedure